ldss-project/docs/docs/services/statistics-service/index.md

   - Output:
     ```yaml
     score: {
-      date: datetime        # the date when the score was added
+      insertion: datetime           # the date when the score was added
       rank: number                  # the rank of the player on the leaderboard
       wins: number                  # the number of times the player has won
       losses: number                # the number of times the player has lost
       ratio: number                 # the latest ratio between wins and losses (ratio = wins/losses)
     }
     ```
   - Errors: